 The bargaining power of suppliers represents the specific forces stemming from the market of inputs that can affect a business organization and the competitive environment of the industry in which it operates.
 It is one of Porter’s Five Forces alongside the threat of new entrants, the bargaining power of buyers, the threat of substitutes, and the intensity of competitive rivalry.

-Note that the market of inputs or input market provides or supplies the resources needed to make finished products.
-The ability of a business to have access to this market or built and maintain productive relationships with relevant suppliers can determine not only its profitability but also its competitive advantage versus its competitors.
+Note that the market for inputs or input market provides or supplies the resources needed to make finished products.
+The ability of a business to have access to this market or built and maintain productive relationships with relevant suppliers in the input market can determine not only its profitability but also its competitive advantage versus its competitors.

 Defining, Explaining, and Understanding the Bargaining Power of Suppliers